Ray (Ray Terrill): DC Rebirth

 Like the earlier version of the character, the DC Rebirth version of Ray Terrill was told that any exposure to direct sunlight will kill him.
 Running away from home as a teen, he soon discovered that exposure to light grants him light-based superpowers, including flight, light projection and invisibility.
-Ray eventually settles in Vanity, Portland (previously seen in Aztek) where he saves a childhood friend from a supervillain hate-group.
+Ray eventually settles in Vanity, Oregon (previously seen in Aztek) where he saves a childhood friend from a supervillain hate-group.
 This version of the Ray is openly gay.
-He is later recruited into Batman's new Justice League of America which includes Atom III, Vixen, Black Canary, Killer Frost III and Lobo.
+He is later recruited into Batman's new Justice League of America which includes Atom, Vixen, Black Canary, Killer Frost, and Lobo.
 He also dates Xenos, the League engineer.

 Other versions

 New Super-Man features a character named Sunbeam (an analog of the Ray).

 In the comic book Countdown: Arena, Ray is revealed as an analogue of the Wildstorm Universe character Apollo, another light-based superhero.

 Powers and abilities

 Ray absorbs, stores and processes light; uses the energy to fly and create destructive bursts of radiation.
 His energy capacity is virtually limitless.
 He is capable of manipulating light to create illusions and even solid light constructs, as well as render himself and others invisible.
 He can convert his body completely into any wavelength of the EM Spectrum.
 No physical harm from impact can come to him in this form (as demonstrated when Lobo punched Ray through his skull).
-This process can also be used to "reset" damage that his physical form has already sustained (seen in the story "Ray Gets Shot in the Head" where a bullet was lodged at the base of his skull; Ray was told by doctors he would be paralyzed from the neck down, but after turning to his energy form, the damage was healed instantly).
+This process can also be used to "reset" damage that his physical form has already sustained.
 As pure energy, he can travel at the speed of light and cross space unassisted.